 As you can see, there is a diverse range of sought-after qualifications within the IT industry, particularly within cybersecurity and cloud management, where existing skill shortages are being compounded by predictions of massive job growth.
 This means that there is no better time to pursue one of these qualifications than now, with the added incentive of job security and strong salary performance also a welcome bonus.

 Are there any other handy qualifications we’ve missed?
+Do you have any certification on your résumé?
 Let us know in the comments below.

 This article is an updated version of an earlier article originally published on 1 June 2018.